Roswell

 Tonight, while most of us are sleeping, time will "spring forward."

-Daylight saving time has changed in the past few years.
+Daylight savings time has changed in the past few years.
 Though we used to spring forward on the first Sunday in April and fall back on the last Sunday in October, Congress changed the date several years ago, and in 2006 we added more daylight savings time to the calendar.
 This year, it will run from March 11 until Nov.
 4.

 The only states which don't do daylight savings time are: Arizona, Hawaii, Puerto Rico or the U.S. Virgin Islands.